RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-6-confused-deputy.md

   },
 ```

-The `principalId` field above consists of the roleId and name of the DetectIT proxy role separated by a colon.
+The `principalId` field above consists of the roleId and name of the `MonitorIT` proxy role separated by a colon.
 The attacker then takes the roleId (`AROAXXXXXXXXXXXXXXXXX`) and runs a reverse lookup on it to [derive the full Principal ARN](https://hackingthe.cloud/aws/enumeration/enumerate_principal_arn_from_unique_id/).

-As long as the application does not enforce specific naming conventions for customer’s roles, and the assuming principal is actually a Role, rather than an IAM User, the attacker can now reconfigure their DetectIT account to use this newly obtained ARN.
+As long as the application does not enforce specific naming conventions for customer’s roles, and the assuming principal is actually a Role, rather than an IAM User, the attacker can now reconfigure their `MonitorIT` account to use this newly obtained ARN.

-*If the DetectIT proxy role is affected by Implicit SAR, the proxy role will successfully authenticate itself completing the registration of the DetectIT account owned by the attacker to DetectIT's own AWS account.*
+*If the `MonitorIT` proxy role is affected by Implicit SAR, the proxy role will successfully authenticate itself completing the registration of the `MonitorIT` account owned by the attacker to MonitorIT's own AWS account.*

 ## Getting Real Access